 Banks and insurers have complex value chains, which can make it challenging to track and measure emissions across different sectors and geographies.
 They may need to work with data sources of questionable quality, ranging from different external data providers of their customers to collect data on the emissions associated with their activities and investments.

 Banks and insurers often focus on sustainability and environmental experts to implement green house gas accounting.
 These experts have a deep understanding of climate change, environmental science, and sustainability issues.
-However, they usually have limited accounting knowledge, are not proficient in data quality management and lack the understanding of how already existing processes and tools could be utilized.
+However, they usually have limited accounting knowledge, are not proficient in data quality management and lack the understanding of how they can utilize already existing processes and tools.
 Hence, the implementation of greenhouse gas accounting becomes a costly science project, resulting in the implementation of often disjunct & insufficient processes and tools.

 Banks and insurers may face uncertainty around how greenhouse gas accounting and reporting requirements will be implemented and enforced.
 They may also face challenges in aligning their reporting with evolving regulatory frameworks.